 Note: If a relative caregiver has a private guardianship of the child under s.
-48.9795, Stats., a child welfare agency does not have placement and care responsibility for the child, unless there is another court order giving the child welfare agency placement and care responsibility.
+48.9795, Stats., or a tribal private guardianship order, a child welfare agency does not have placement and care responsibility for the child, unless there is another court order giving the child welfare agency placement and care responsibility.